 Bill Peterson Collection: Approximately 1,100 black & white photographs in 7 scrapbooks.
 Primarily of West Coast theatres.
 (Indexed.)

 Lee Sievan Collection This collection contains 60 ink drawings of theatres by Anthony Dumas, collected by Lee Sievan.
 The drawings are primarily theatre exteriors in the state of New York.
 Fifty-three of the 60 drawings are original artwork.
 (Indexed, artwork scanned, images and catalog records uploaded to the online catalog.)

 Subject File Collection: 30 file boxes of reference files organized alphabetically by subject name.
 These may include architects and architectural firms, theatre supply companies, theatre corporations and owners, theatre furniture companies, theatre personnel, theatre equipment (i.e. projection, lighting, etc.), theatre restoration companies, etc. Files may contain advertising, newspaper clippings, personal reminiscences, theses/dissertations, photos from various sources, legal and corporate documents, and other paper materials related to the subject.
 (Records uploaded to online catalog.)

 Theatre Files: 118 file drawers of reference files organized alphabetically by state-city-theatre name.
 Files may include advertising, news clippings, playbills/stage bills, lease documents, historic register nominations, personal reminiscences, theses/dissertations, photos from various sources, legal documents, and other paper materials related to the theatres.
 The files include approximately 9,000 photographs of theatres from various sources.
 Mostly 4×6 color snapshots, also 3×5 color and black & white snapshots and 8×10 black white photographs.
 Not indexed.
 Some images from other THSA collections.
-(Hard copy only; Card Catalog cards.)
+(Records uploaded to online catalog.)

 THS Editor’s Collection: (aka THS Photo File or Downers Grove File): Approximately 6,000 photographs of theatres; various sizes 3×5 to 8×10, mostly black & white photos.
 Indexed.

 THS Library: 1,025 books on theatre architecture and related subjects including movies and movie exhibition.
 (Some titles may have more than one copy and/or edition.)
 Also included in this collection are 120 videos and DVDs, most are commercially produced with a few amateur videos and image DVDs.
 This collection is available in-person in Elmhurst, IL.
 (Indexed.)

 THS Negative Collection: Approximately 6,000 negatives of more than 1,600 theatres.
 Mostly black & white and 4×5, but also some 35mm and 8×10 negatives.
 Many of the negatives are contemporaneous to the opening of the building.
 Indexed.